howrigan/array_CNV_analysis/README.md

 Welcome!
 This repository is a collection of R scripts used to analyze array-based CNV.
 The primary themes are data management, CNV descriptives, outlier detection, CNV burden, and individual locus association.

-I've added a small example dataset to test scripts that mimics a number.
+I've added a small example dataset to test scripts that mimics a number of proprties and issues related to large-scale CNV analysis.